julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 ## A Simple Menstrual Earth Ritual

-Perform this during the **New Moon** or the first day of your bleed.
+Perform this during the **New Moon** or the first day of your period.

 ### Steps:
 - **Approach the soil with intention.** Take three deep breaths and feel your feet root into the Earth.